100 Years of Changing Lives

 • Second Chance Ranch facility and land

-The ARL purchases a 21-acre ranch at 3296 NE 54th Ave., a mile east of its main campus, and launches a $6 million capital campaign to renovate the new ranch property and convert the previous shelter barn into a Rescue Intake & Rehabilitation Center for pets from large-scale rescues.
+As calls for animal rescue assistance pour in from across the state, the ARL launches a major expansion of its rescue programs that includes the purchase of a 21-acre ranch at 3296 NE 54th Ave., a mile east of the ARL’s main campus, and the launch of a $6 million Transforming the Future of Animal Rescue capital campaign to renovate the new ranch and convert the previous shelter barn into a Rescue Intake & Rehabilitation Center for pets from large-scale rescues.

 • Afford A Care pet clinic south